sictweb/bti425-2020/graded-work/assign3.md

 Locate the markup in the downloaded index.html file that is appropriate for the App component.
 (Think, and be critical - do you need the markup at the top that builds the nav menu?
 No, because we'll be creating a Navbar component in our app.
 Do you need the markup at the bottom that links to the JavaScript files?
 No, because we'll be using Angular as much as we can.)

+> Do you understand?
+The app does NOT need any external or additional JavaScript.
+> The main goal of this project #1 is simple - convert or refactor a page-based web site into an app.
+Do not waste time (or get lost) on implementing arcane features of the downloaded content.

 Replace the App component's markup with the downloaded markup.
 Save and view the results.
 If you see an empty page, then it is likely that there is a build/compile error, so check the console.

 At this point, your work may look something like this.